Ritesh001-Git/docker-cheat-sheet/README.md

 ## What is Docker?

-Docker is a tool that lets you run applications inside lightweight, portable containers.
-A container includes everything the application needs to run (code, libraries, dependencies, and runtime), so it works the same everywhere — on your laptop, server, or in the cloud.
+Docker is an open-source platform that enables developers to package their applications and dependencies into lightweight containers.
+These containers encapsulate everything an application needs to run, including code, runtime, system tools, and libraries.
+Docker containers are portable, scalable, and consistent across different environments, making it easier to develop, deploy, and manage applications.

 In short:
 - No “works on my machine” issues